What Is Colored Shrink Film? A Complete Guide for Businesses

 Recycling and Disposal

-POF and PE recycle easily; check local rules.
+POF and PE can be recycled easily; check local rules.

 Common Challenges and Solutions

 Wrinkles?
-Adjust heat.
+Adjust the heat.
 Blocking?
 Store cool.
 Uneven rolls mean poor quality—switch suppliers.

 Case Studies: Successful Implementations